Research Projects

 Santiago Reyes

-Santiago is a sophomore from Miami, Florida majoring in moral psychology and minoring in philosophy.
+Santiago is a junior from Miami, Florida majoring in moral psychology and minoring in philosophy.
 He currently works at the bookstore on campus.
 Some fun facts about him are that he's a musician and loves all forms of art.
 He's fascinated with the nature of love and is exploring it through a documentary.

 Kylie Henigan

-Kylie is a first-year from Falls Church, Virginia.
+Kylie is a sophomore from Falls Church, Virginia.
 She is an intended psychology major with a minor in philosophy.
 On campus, she is involved in a leadership program.
 A fun fact about her is that she has a cat living with her on campus!

 Maddie Mealey

-Maddie is a first-year from San Antonio, Texas intending to major in cognitive science.
+Maddie is a sophomore from San Antonio, Texas intending to major in cognitive science.
 She is on the F&M swim team and a fun fact about her is that her favorite book is "The Brothers Karamazov"!

 Sedona Levine